sagemath/trac_to_gh/Issue 9657.md

 CC:  @jhpalmieri @dimpase @jaapspies @qed777

-There's a problem with cvxopt not building on gcc versions 4.5.0 or later.
-This has become especially critical lately, as only gcc 4.5.0 is available on Skynet, so this effecitvely means Sage can not be built on any Skynet computer running Solaris (*mark*, *mark2* or *fulvia*)
+There's a problem with cvxopt not building on gcc versions 4.5.0 or later. **This has become especially critical lately, as only gcc 4.5.0 is available on Skynet, so this effectively means Sage can not be built on any Skynet computer running Solaris (*mark*, *mark2* or *fulvia*)**

 Here's an example with OpenSolaris with gcc 4.5.0, though the same problem occurs on Solaris 10 SPARC and Solaris 10 x86.